Assignment 2 File System

 To determine the available memory on the system for allocation, you will read

 ARM tags (ATAGS).
-You will also implement the panic_fmt
+You will also implement the panic_fmt language item to

-properly handle panic!
+properly handle panic! calls.

 Subphase A: Panic!

-In this subphase you will implement the panic_fmt
+In this subphase you will implement the panic_fmt language item.
+You will

-be working in kernel/src/lang_items.rs
+be working in kernel/src/lang_items.rs.

 Language Items